 Civil Rights Clinic and Voting Rights Institute Fellowships

-The faculty member responsible for the civil rights clinic and Voting Rights Institute is Professor Aderson Francois.
+Professor Aderson Francois is the director of the Civil Rights Clinic and Voting Rights Institute (CRC).
 Professor Francois joined the faculty in 2016.
 Prior to joining the Georgetown faculty, Professor Francois directed the Civil Rights Clinic at Howard University School of Law, where he also taught Constitutional Law, Federal Civil Rights, and Supreme Court Jurisprudence.

 - Litigating on behalf of an individual whose employer improperly denied her the lactation breaks she was entitled to under state and federal law;